ddbj/w3const_base/README.md

 ## vecscrnfilter.py

-Reads vecscreen result that carried out with options -outfmt 0 -text_output, and filter the results with the degree of brast matches.
+Reads vecscreen result that carried out with options -outfmt 0 -text_output, and filter the results with the degree of blast matches.

 Usage
 ~~~